tossimmar/autograd/README.md

 Notebook implementing an MLP classifier using NumPy.
-Derivatives theory found in Derivatives.pdf.
+Implementation theory for gradient.py and optim.py found in Derivatives.pdf.